| RCT2 Guideby Jazz

 way of supporting the coaster.
 If doing a woodie, you use the slanted

 wooden supports, preferably on large helixes and the chainlift.
+Organization:

 Last but not least, organization.
 Try to keep everything organized,